-If you lived in Nigeria where it’s almost illegal to be gay or lesbian would you feel confident in coming out to your doctor?
-I had to recently.
-I did not feel scared of being judged because I could not give a rat’s ass what she thought.
-I was more concerned about my health.
+If you lived in Nigeria, where being gay or lesbian is a heinous social and moral crime would you feel confident in coming out to your doctor?
+Recently, I had to consider the implications of this.
+Even though I did not feel scared of being judged because I could not give a rat’s ass what she thought, I was more concerned about my health, which made the interaction, strained to say the least.

+Me: Hi!
 Doctor: Hi, sorry for the long wait.
 We’re moving to a new electronic system and today is the first day.
-We’re still in the teething phase so you got us on a bad day.
+We’re still in the teething phase so you got us at a bad time.

 We both look at the calendar.
 I tell her the dates and she does some calculations.